 Law and Economics: From Theory to Practice and Back AgainParis

 Speakers: William Davies (University of London) (to be confirmed), Thierry Kirat (University Paris-Dauphine), Frédéric Marty (University of Nice), Dina Waked (Sciences-Po Paris)

-What are the origins, developments and relevance today of law and economics?
-What role do they play within the field of economics?
-The aim of the conference is to put the discipline –established in the 1920s around the ideas of John Commons – into historical perspective.
+What are the origins, developments and relevance of “law and economics”?
+What role does it play today within the field of economics?
+The aim of the conference is to put the discipline – established in the 1920s around the ideas of John Commons – into historical perspective.

 How did the field develop from an institutional analysis of law to an economic analysis?
-How did the “second" law and economics establish itself?
-Particular attention will be given to the convergence of the rules of public policy towards private standards.
+Special focus will be placed on the convergence of the rules of public policy towards private standards.

 · The search for law and economics: theoretical origins

 · From institutional law and economics to the economic analysis of law: Overtaking competition law

 · The convergence of public policy towards private standards, according to the second wave of law and economics

 Conference in honour of Nicole El KarouiSorbonne University - Paris